wcm-io-caravan/caravan-hal/docs/src/site/markdown/usage.md

 The Service ID is detected automatically from the `Caravan-JaxRs-ApplicationPath` of the `maven-bundle-plugin`.

-You have to create an annotated `ServiceInfo` class within your bundle which contains a constant for each link releation and additional documentation metadata.
+You have to create an annotated `ServiceInfo` class within your bundle which contains a constant for each link relation and additional documentation metadata.
 The name of the class is not relevant and it does not have to be exported via OSGi, it is only inspected at compile time.
-But the link relation constants defined in the project should be used in the implementation code of the service as well to have a single source of thruth for them.
+But the link relation constants defined in the project should be used in the implementation code of the service as well to have a single source of truth for them.

 Example: